Bone Density Test Information

 After your bone density test, if your physician diagnoses you with osteoporosis or osteopenia, you do have options.
 If you have low bone mass, it is commonly recommended that you increase your weight-bearing exercise and focus on your nutrition.
 Specifically, ensure you are getting enough vitamin D and calcium.
 For a complete guide, visit the National Osteoporosis Foundation's website for more information on calcium and vitamin D recommendations for osteoporosis.

-Furthermore, if the results of your bone density test show you have osteoporosis, your physician may prescribe a medication to reduce bone breakdown.
+Furthermore, if the results of your bone density exam show you have osteoporosis, your physician may prescribe a medication to reduce bone breakdown.
 It is also crucial that you make lifestyle changes, similar to what those impacted by osteopenia must do.